oscar-system/Oscar.jl/docs/src/CommutativeAlgebra/ModulesOverMultivariateRings/subquotients.md

 ```

 ```@contents
-Pages = ["modules.md"]
+Pages = ["subquotients.md"]
 ```

-# Modules Over Multivariate Rings
+# Subquotient Modules

-In this section, the term module will refer to a finitely presented module over a multivariate polynomial ring.
+A subquotient module is a submodule of a quotient of a free module.
+In what follows, we simply
-In OSCAR, the most general way of implementing such a module is that of a *subquotient*, that is,
+use the expression *subquotient* to refer to a subquotient module over a multivariate polynomial ring.
-as a submodule of a quotient of a free module.
-Explicitly, a *subquotient* $M$ over the ring $R$ is a module of type
+More concretely, given a multivariate polynomial ring $R$, a *subquotient* $M$ over $R$ is a module of type

 $M = (\text{im } a + \text{im } b)/\text{im } b,$